juliaguida/oystercard/oystercard/walkthroughs/04_adding_balance.md

 end

 ```
 That's fine, but if we run RSpec, our test is broken again.
 This is the reason we get a green test before we refactor - we now need to ensure that the test stays green as we make changes.
 The test becomes a scaffold for our refactor.
-Let's fix the test by initializing an oyster card with a balance of zero:
+Let's fix the test by initialising an oyster card with a balance of zero:

 ``` ruby
 class Oystercard